 Bob Box Braids

-If you’re craving the sleekness of a bob but want the low-maintenance styling of braids, why not go for a bob box braid hairstyle?
+If you’re craving the sleekness of a bob but want the low-maintenance styling of braids, why not combine the two?
 Choose to wear the bob at an angle or sharp across the collarbone.
 “The bob is a great alternative for a low maintenance hairstyle without the hassle of dealing with extra long hair,” says Cathcart.

 Side Part Box Braids

 These medium box braids, the width of a penny to nickel-sized, can last up to eight weeks with the right scalp care.
 Fulton recommends AmPro Moose for everyday use.
 “Depending on how you like your braids to look, washing isn’t necessary,” says Williams.
-However, if you do want to wash every now and then, you can use a dry shampoo or conditioning shampoo and conditioner like Amika’s Hydration Station kit.
+However, if you do want to wash every now and then, you can use a dry shampoo or conditioning shampoo and conditioner like Amika’s Moisture Magnet set.

 Colored Box Braids